 Welcome back to Coaches Corner!
 We are happy to share our years of experience working with dental offices all across North America.

-Here is today’s question:
+Here is today’s question about Associate Issues:

 Dear Coaches Corner,

 We just hired a new associate dentist to work two days a week.
 He graduated dental school in 2015 and finished his residency in 2016.

 He is a very skilled, capable, and ethical dentist and patients like him.
 However, like all of us just out of school, he doesn’t understand how the practice of dentistry works.
 He hovers over the staff annoyingly watching every move they make and repeatedly questions them as to the billing, supplies, paperwork, etc. He just doesn’t understand that if he lets the front desk do its job and assistants do their job, everything will be done properly.

 Our staff has been together for more than 10 years.
 We are trying to guide him but he can be stubborn.
 He also changes his gloves at least 8 times while doing a single procedure on a single patient.
 Do you have any tips on how to work a new associate into the practice?
 Major Associate Issues!

 Thanks so much for your question.
 You are experiencing something we have seen many times – an associate who is clinically quite capable but just does not get the “big picture” of the dental practice.

 But first we need to pose this question.
 (Disclaimer: We are NOT psychiatrists, although many days we feel like it!)

 Is it possible your associate has Obsessive-Compulsive Disorder?
 He changes gloves constantly.
 He hovers over everyone and everything.
 He constantly repeats this annoying behavior.
 Does he have any strange rituals?
 Will he not see a patient unless all the rubber dam clamps are aligned in a perfect circle?
 Does he only do things in sets of three?
 (That could be good for production.)
 Does he store dental supplies in alphabetical order?